tylerharter/cs301-projects/spring19/p3/README.md

 ### Function 1: `year_max(year)`

 This function will compute the maximum spending of any one agency in a given year.
-We'll give this one to you directly (you'll have to do the subsequent functions yourself).
+We'll give this one to you directly (you'll have to wriet the code for the subsequent functions yourself).
 Copy/paste this into a cell in your notebook:

 ```python
 def year_max(year):